r-neal-kelly/nkr/STYLE.md

     }
     ```

-- Unions have the "_u" postfix.
+- Unions have the **_u** postfix.
 They should be named after nouns to indicate the commonality between types:

     ```cpp
     namespace nkr {